mymindishazel/marv-docs/commands/settings/permissions.md

 ## Whitelists

-> Whitelists are useful for large servers.
+- They are useful for large servers

-Only the people on the whitelist will able to use Marv.
+- Only the people on the whitelist will able to use Marv

 ### -whitelist
 Displays which users and roles are on the whitelist